DDriggs00/mavlinkinterface/docs/passive/getMagnetometerData.md

 # getMagnetometerData()

-Reads the magnetometer and returns the output in units of gauss
+This function reads the IMU magnetometer and returns the output in units of gauss.

 ## Return Values

 Returns a JSON-formatted string.
 The output will data taken directly from the magnetometer.
+Output is in units of Gauss

 ## Example output